The Elliott Homestead

 While inspecting, take note of the bee population and any noticeable changes.
 A significant decrease in the number of bees might indicate issues within the hive.

 c.
-Clean the Hive Entrance:
+Clean The Hive Entrance:

 During the winter months, dead bees and other debris might accumulate at the hive entrance, obstructing airflow.
 Clear the entrance to ensure proper ventilation.